Managing Your Workplace Mental Health (During) and After a Pandemic

 Canada’s Mental Health Crisis

-Canada’s mental health crisis is worsening, and in the wake of COVID-19 and the anxiety, isolation, and uncertainty it brings, it is projected to continue.
+Canada’s mental health crisis is worsening, and in the wake of COVID-19 and the anxiety, isolation, and uncertainty it brought, it is projected to continue.
 Canadian employers will need to consider carefully how their workplace supports employees’ mental health.